devoskoen/AfricanCropCalendar/NER/README.md

 This provides a detailed overview of the multi-cropping system in Niger, highlighting the specific crops, seasonality, and local agricultural practices.
 It serves as a guideline for farmers and agricultural enthusiasts.

 ## Main Entry Point
-The main R script for executing the multi-cropping model is located at `Niger_MultiCropping.R`.
-This script takes into account various environmental and economic factors to provide actionable insights for agricultural management in Niger.
+The main R scripts for executing the multi-cropping model is located at `/scripts/Niger_MultiCropping.R` and `/scripts/Niger_bis11.R`.
+These scripts provide the processing for

 ## Contents
 - **/scripts/**: Directory containing the scripts for multi-cropping analysis.